paramiko/paramiko/sites/www/installing.rst

   is required. ``pip`` will install statically compiled binary archives of Cryptography & its dependencies.
-* On Linux, or on other platforms with older versions of ``pip``: you'll need a C build toolchain, plus development headers for Python, OpenSSL and CFFI.
+* On Linux, or on other platforms with older versions of ``pip``: you'll need a C build toolchain, plus development headers for Python, OpenSSL and ``libffi``.
 Again, see `Cryptography's install docs`_; these requirements may occasionally change.

   .. warning::